System upgrade leaking water

 HVAC

-The answer to 'system upgrade leaking water' is that a leaking HVAC system after an upgrade is a common issue that can have several causes.
-Common causes include improper installation, loose connections, clogged drains, or damage to the condensate line or pump.
-Symptoms may include water pooling around the unit, water stains on walls or floors, or a musty odor.
+The answer to 'system upgrade leaking water' is that a leaking HVAC system after an upgrade can have several common causes, including improper installation, clogged condensate drains, and refrigerant line issues.
+Symptoms may include water pooling around the indoor unit, wet floors, or increased humidity.
+Solutions can involve tightening connections, clearing blockages, or adjusting refrigerant levels.

-In many cases, a minor leak can be fixed with some simple DIY troubleshooting and repairs.
-However, if the leak is severe or the source is not easily identified, it's best to call in a professional HVAC technician to diagnose and repair the issue.
-They have the expertise and tools to properly inspect the system, identify the root cause, and make the necessary repairs to stop the leak and prevent further water damage.
+If the leak is minor, some DIY troubleshooting and repairs may be possible.
+However, for more complex issues or if the leak is significant, it's best to call a professional HVAC technician.
+They can properly diagnose the problem and make the necessary repairs to stop the leak and prevent further water damage.

 Step-by-Step Guide